HBenpitsu/miraibo/doc/miraibo.md

   - that shows ratio of absolute values of target categories.

 `Tentative display ticket Section` show the statistical information as `Display Ticket`s do.
+`Tentative estimation ticket Section` shows the value as `Estimation Ticket` do.

 Above all is folded at first, and user can expand them when they needs to do so.